intuitive-devops/aiops/README.md

 # aiops

-The compendium of resources for podman-based AiOps.
-A living project designed to encompass [ideal](https://github.com/cartheur/ideal) and its [construct](https://github.com/cartheur/ideal-forth).
+* A compendium of resources for podman-based AiOps, wrapping prometheus.
+* A living project designed to encompass [ideal](https://github.com/cartheur/ideal) and its [construct](https://github.com/cartheur/ideal-forth).

 ### Open initiatives